pqrs/l5b-crud/README.md

 ## Changes

+- **1.3.8** Modified README.md about adding Listener to EventServiceProvider.php.
 - **1.3.7** Added event firing to controller methods.
 - **1.3.6** Added Events and Listeners for Create, Update and Delete operations.
 - **1.3.5** Added --field option to specify the name of the default field